 Students registered at AAMU who desire credits taken at other collegiate institutions to be applied toward their degrees at AAMU must receive approval before enrolling at the other institution.
+Criteria for approval include current enrollment at AAMU and a cumulative GPA of at least 2.0.
 The completed Transient Student Form must be submitted to the Office of the Registrar.
 Students who receive such approval must submit official transcripts documenting the work as soon as it is completed, whether they still desire credit for the work or not.
 The total number of hours taken at another institution or the sum of credits taken at AAMU and another institution during the same term cannot exceed the maximum allowed during the same enrollment term at AAMU: 19 credit hours for fall and spring semesters; 10 credit hours for an eight or nine week summer session.
 All transfer grades must be "C" or above to be accepted.